Skip to main content

 While Docker and Kubernetes offer numerous tools for building security into containers, they don’t secure the runtime environment itself.
 As a result, a rich runtime stack of tools, processes, and policies has emerged that does the work of securing containers in production.

-In this post we’ll explain the risks around container runtime and the tools and processes you can use to secure your containers in production.
+We’ll explain the risks around container runtime and the processes you can use to secure your containers in production.

 The challenge of securing running containers